Understanding the Java Program Structure

 • For Loops: For loops are used to iterate over a range of values.

-• While Loops: While loops are used to execute code as long as a certain condition is true.
+• While Loops: Loops are used to execute code as long as a certain condition is true.

 Exception Handling

-Exception handling is a critical part of any Java program.
-It allows you to handle errors and unexpected situations in a graceful and controlled manner.
+Exception handling allows you to handle errors and unexpected situations gracefully and controlled.

 • Try-Catch Blocks: Try-catch blocks are used to handle exceptions in Java.